What you need to know about California's gas tax repeal initiative

 Get ready for a big fight this fall over the condition of California's roads.
-An initiative to repeal the recent increase to state gasoline and diesel taxes, which is raising billions of dollars for repaving and other transportation projects, officially qualified on Fridayfor the November ballot.
+An initiative to repeal the recent increase to state gasoline and diesel taxes, which is raising billions of dollars for repaving and other transportation projects, qualified for the November ballot on Monday.
 Here's what you need to know about the effort.

 What would the initiative do?